The Pantanal – jaguars, macaws and wetland wildlife

 Day 1 Our evening flight takes us from London, arriving in Sao Paulo early on Day 2, where we transfer to our internal flight heading inland to Campo Grande.
 After leaving our luggage at our hotel, we head out for our first taste of Brazilian bird life.
 After a gentle afternoon, we will return to the hotel and catch up on some sleep.

-Day 3 This morning we set off westwards into the southern Pantanal.
+Day 3 We set off westwards into the southern Pantanal.
 After an hour on the tarmac, we will strike off across the campo, making stops along the way to look for animals of the plains.
 This area is particularly good for Giant Anteater and we hope to have some close-up encounters with this bizarre animal during our time here.
 In the afternoon we will head out for our first ’safari’ excursion to discover more of the rich wildlife of these dry grasslands.

 Day 4 Our morning will be spent on the river.
 Four species of kingfisher make their home on these waterways, while at least eight species of parrot make their home in the area and will provide noisy entertainment for us.
 An afternoon truck safari will give us the opportunity to see some of the mammals of the area, perhaps including Yellow Armadillo, Pampas Deer and South American Coati.
 A night drive will give us the chance to look for some of the shyer inhabitants of the campo, including Crab-eating Fox and Collared Peccary.
 Both Puma and Jaguar are present in the area, although we would have to be very lucky to catch sight of either of these two big cats